zanderso/git-repo-wiki-generator/README.md

 ### Notes

-GitHub has been making changes to how it enforces rate limit.
-This program is not 100% resliant to it.
+GitHub has been making changes to how it enforces rate limits.
+This program is not 100% resilient to it.
 Authenticated access is limited to 5000 API calls per hour.
 The program tries to stay under that, which causes it to run quite slowly.

 It's probably possible to get it to make fewer API calls if you don't care about the